Women in Afghanistan: Marriage and parenting

 Marriages in Afghanistan are usually in accordance with Islam and the culture of Afghanistan.
 The legal age for marriage in Afghanistan is 16.
 Afghans marry each other based on religious sect, ethnicity, and tribal association.
 It is rare to see a marriage between a Sunni Pashtun and a Shia Hazara.
 The nation is a patriarchal society where it is commonly believed that elder men are entitled to make decisions for their families.
 A man can divorce his wife without the need for her agreement, whereas the opposite is not the case.

 The country has a high total fertility rate, at 5.33 children born/woman as of 2015.
 Contraception use is low: 21.2% of women, as of 2010/11.

 Arranged marriages and forced marriages are reported in Afghanistan.
 After a marriage is arranged, the two families sign a contract which both parties are socially and culturally obligated to honor.
 Among low-income families, it is common for the groom to pay a bride price to the bride's family.
 The price is negotiated only among the parents.
 The bride price is viewed as compensation for the money that the bride's family has had to spend on her care and upbringing.
 In almost 50% of cases, the bride is younger than 18 and in 15% of marriages, the bride is younger than 15.
 Sometimes women resort to suicide to escape these marriages.

-In certain areas, females are sometimes bartered in a method of dispute resolution which is called a baad.
-Proponents of baad claim that it helps prevent enmity and violence between families, although the females themselves are sometimes subjected to a considerable amount of violence both before and after their marriages into families through baad.
+In certain areas, women and girls are sometimes bartered in a method of dispute resolution which is called a baad.
+Proponents of baad claim that it helps prevent enmity and violence between families, although the women themselves are sometimes subjected to a considerable amount of violence both before and after their marriages into families through baad.
 The practice of baad is technically illegal in Afghanistan.

 Under the Afghan law, "if a woman seeks a divorce then she has to have the approval of her husband and needs witnesses who can testify in court that the divorce is justified."
 The first occurrence in which a woman divorced a man in Afghanistan was the divorce which was initiated by Rora Asim Khan, who divorced her husband in 1927.
 This event was considered unique at the time when it occurred, but it was an exception, because Rora Asim Khan was a foreign citizen, who obtained her divorce with the assistance of the German embassy.

 While it is legal for male citizens to marry foreign non-Muslims, it is illegal for female citizens to do so, and Afghan law considers all Afghan citizens Muslims.

 Up until 17 September 2020, Afghan law dictated that only the father's name should be recorded on identification cards.
 President Ashraf Ghani signed into law an amendment which was long sought by women's rights campaigners since a campaign which garnered high-profile support from celebrities and members of parliament was launched three years ago under the hashtag #WhereIsMyName.